GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A stupid error is an algorithmically avoidable error.
-Mainly, you are stupid if you let an error that a program can detect go undetected.
+> ### Simplicity and elegance are unpopular because they require hard work and discipline to achieve and education to be appreciated.
 >
-> ~ *Daniel T. Barry*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts